Developing an SEO Friendly Website

 Besides including keywords, title tags and meta descriptions need to appear attractive to users in order to increase the click through rate (CTR).

-Of course keywords should not be relied on alone to bring success.
-In
+Of course, keywords should not be relied on alone to bring success.

 - Place keywords at the beginning of title tag.